spack/spack/lib/spack/docs/build_systems/intelpackage.rst

-When a system does not yet have Intel tools installed already, or the installed versions are undesirable, Spack can install Intel tools like any regular Spack package for you and, after appropriate post-install configuration, use the compilers and/or libraries to install client packages.
+When a system does not yet have Intel tools installed already, or the installed versions are undesirable, Spack can install Intel tools like any regular Spack package for you and, after appropriate post-install configuration, use its compilers and/or libraries to install client packages.

 """"""""""""""""""